alexklapheke/alexklapheke.github.io/blog/bash.md

 You can do more interesting file processing tasks as well.
-For a CSV file that's truly massive, the `split`{.bash} utility can parse it out into equally-sized chunks, and a simple wrapper script can do this while preserving the header in each file:
+For a CSV file that's truly massive, the `split`{.bash} utility can parse it out into equally sized chunks, and a simple wrapper script can do this while preserving the header in each file:

 ``` {.bash}